 Dia de Los Muertos, as it's known in the Latin culture, is often confused with Halloween, but as much as the Day of the Dead embraces costumes and makeup, it’s not about mystery or things that go bump in the night; rather, it's about showcasing love and respect for family members who have passed.
 The Mesquite Arts Center has been known to hold Day of the Dead festival centered on a community altar for participants to honor their ancestors.
 The free event also includes sugar skull decorating, face painting, live music, food such as “pan de muertos,” local vendors, and displays of MISD student artwork.
 Keep an eye out for updates to their calendar for more information.

 To become a vendor, please contact the Mesquite Arts Center for more details.

 Treasures Barn Sale

 Historic Mesquite, Inc., is a local nonprofit dedicated to preserving local history and sharing that knowledge with the public.
-One of the ways the organization supports its mission is by fundraising through the Treasures Barn Sale, a three-day event that starts on Thursday night with a preview sale, silent auction, and refreshments.
+One of the ways the organization supports its mission is by fundraising through the Treasures Barn Sale, a three-day event with a preview sale, silent auction, and refreshments.
 The main event held at Opal Lawrence Historical Park takes place on Friday and Saturday, when homemade goodies ranging from jewelry to antiques are available for purchase.
 It’s a treasure hunter’s delight—hence the name—but it’s also a chance to support a worthy cause and mingle with some of the best storytellers and leading lights of Mesquite.
 Typically held in October, the sale is a great way to get a head start on holiday shopping, plus the Saturday movie night at the barn allows families to enjoy the last gasp of warm weather before winter hits.